The five stages of grief: How to cope with loss

-"The five stages of grief are thought of as a kind of road map that helps us recognise the types of feelings that we have when we're grieving and the purpose of all these feelings," says leading psychotherapist and bestselling author Julia Samuel.
+"The five stages of grief are thought of as a kind of road map that helps us recognise the types of feelings that we have when we're grieving and the purpose of all these feelings," says psychotherapist and author Julia Samuel.
 "Many people find these five stages very helpful because they recognise themselves in them."

 This theory of grief was first developed by psychiatrist Elisabeth Kübler-Ross to describe people with terminal illness facing their own death, but it was soon adapted as a way of thinking about grief in general.